jswilley/GrpcExamples/README.md

 #  Grpc Examples

 This is my attempt to understand [grpc](https://grpc.io/) and how I might use in .net projects with an orientation towards [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0) and Apis.
-I have created three examples.
+I have created two examples.

 ## Example 1